 We want to enable people to obtain practical information on how to cope, through the experience of others.

 We aim to reduce the feeling of isolation, through the provision of emotional support from peers and professionals.

 We will enable people to recover and rebuild their lives having transitioned from the service.

 47% of respondents who left the police service because of an injury said it was a work-related psychological or mental health issue, and 35% said they were still experiencing PTSD.
 Veterans also cited issues relating to the support from line management whilst still employed, but many also felt that support was lacking once they had left the Police Service.

-We are taking the learning from other successful peer-support initiatives, both here and abroad, that operate in policing and other areas, such as the military.
-But we are also wanting to understand the experiences of our volunteer peer-supporters, and those using this new service so that we know what works best, and how we can make this more relevant to UK police veterans.
+We took the learning from other successful peer-support initiatives, both here and abroad, that operated in policing and other areas, such as the military.
+But we also wanted to understand the experiences of our volunteer peer-supporters, and those using this new service so that we could better understand what would work best, and how we could make this more relevant to UK police veterans.

-Having delivered the service across the North-West, that includes the Cheshire, Merseyside, Greater Manchester, and Lancashire area we are now testing it across Thames Valley – Berkshire, Buckinghamshire & Oxfordshire.
+Having delivered the service across the North-West, that includes the Cheshire, Merseyside, Greater Manchester, and Lancashire area we also tested the service across Thames Valley – Berkshire, Buckinghamshire & Oxfordshire.

-We have taken the learning from the NW trial and listened to the experiences of our volunteer peer-supporters, and those using this new service so that we know what works best, and how we can make this more relevant to UK police veterans.
-This has updated how our volunteer peer supporters work & their ongoing training alongside updating our processes and procedures – so the beneficiary journey is enhanced.
+We took the learning from the NW trial and listened to the experiences of our volunteer peer-supporters, and those using this new service so that we knew what would work best, and how we could make this service more relevant to UK police veterans.
+This meant we were able to further enhance the beneficiary experience of the service.

-It is our intention to expand this service so that, in time, there will be UK coverage of our veterans peer-support programme.
-We will update you more on this in autumn 2020.
+We are currently working on expansion on this service so, in time, there will be UK coverage of our veterans peer-support programme.